Video Enhancement with Task-Oriented Flow: Abstract

 \section{Abstract}

-Many video processing algorithms rely on optical flow to register different frames within a sequence.
-However, a precise estimation of optical flow is often neither tractable nor optimal for a particular task.
-In this paper, we propose task-oriented flow (\model), a flow representation tailored for specific video processing tasks.
-We design a neural network with a motion estimation component and a video processing component.
-These two parts can be jointly trained in a self-supervised manner to facilitate learning of the proposed \model.
-We demonstrate that \model outperforms the traditional optical flow on three different video processing tasks: frame interpolation, video denoising/deblocking, and video super-resolution.
-We also introduce \data, a large-scale, high-quality video dataset for video processing to better evaluate the proposed algorithm.
+Many video enhancement algorithms rely on optical flow to register frames in a video sequence.
+Precise flow estimation is however intractable; and optical flow itself is often a sub-optimal representation for particular video processing tasks.
+In this paper, we propose task-oriented flow (\model), a motion representation learned in a self-supervised, task-specific manner.
+We design a neural network with a trainable motion estimation component and a video processing component, and train them jointly to learn the task-oriented flow.
+For evaluation, we build \data, a large-scale, high-quality video dataset for low-level video processing. \model outperforms traditional optical flow on standard benchmarks as well as our \data dataset in three video processing tasks: frame interpolation, video denoising/deblocking, and video super-resolution.